5 Best Places for Coffee in Key West

 1. Cuban Coffee Queen

 Really, who would argue with this one?
 With two locations in Key West, you are never too far from a Cuban Coffee Queen.
-I like the Duval Street location as it has seats and is a quiet place to enjoy some Cuban bread and coffee in the morning.
-The Caroline Street location is a little busier and doesn’t offer, other than a few benches, a place to sit and relax.
+I like the Duval Street location (in Key Lime Square) as it has seats and is a quiet place to enjoy some Cuban bread and coffee in the morning in the heart of Old Town.
+The Margaret Street location is a little busier and doesn’t offer, other than a few benches, a place to sit and relax.
+In the heart of the historic seaport, the original location offers a place to grab delicious food and then wander and enjoy the sea views.
 My favorite order is always a Cafe con Leche with a Pan Cubano… best breakfast …. ever!
+It’s basically Cuban toast, but, the bread makes it amazing.
+Great breakfast sandwiches always start with amazing Cuban bread.
+The Cuban sandwiches here are great sandwiches and will rivial any sandwich shop.

 This is a true original.
 The coffee is hot and the food is awesome.
-Sandy’s is located at 1026 White Street, this is my go to stop when heading back after taking sunrise photos.
+Sandy’s Cafe is located at 1026 White Street, this is my go to stop when heading back after taking sunrise photos.
 The service here is awesome and, well, the coffee is perfect!
-My personal favorite is the Colada (basically a double bucci).
+It’s also a local favorite.
+My personal favorite is the Colada (basically a double Bucci).
 There are only about 10 stools around the corner, so keep in mind, space is limited if you plan to eat there.
+I always use the walk-up window and plan to enjoy my coffee on the outside stools.

 4. Best Coffee in Town